lipanski/lipanski.github.io/_posts/2019-02-20-one-ruby-file-to-rule-them-all.md

 end
 ```

-...but there's catch: **the code is not idempotent** and will fail when run a second time.
+...but there's a catch: **the code is not idempotent** and will fail when run a second time.

 Fortunately ActiveRecord does provide us with [the means](https://apidock.com/rails/v4.2.7/ActiveRecord/ConnectionAdapters/SchemaStatements/column_exists%3F) to make this idempotent.
 You'll only need to be a bit more explicit: